AmoghShukla/Asli_Cinema/README.md

 Contributions are welcome!
 Feel free to fork the repo and submit a pull request.

 ## 📧 Contact
-For any queries, reach out via [your email or social links].
+For any queries, reach out via Linkedin : AmoghShukla or Gmail : amoghshukla548@gmail.com.